-- First Peoples/Nations/Australians;
+- First Peoples/Nations/Australians

-- Indigenous (if it is used at all);
+- Indigenous (if it is used at all)

-- Elders:
+- Elders

-- Traditional Owners/Custodians;
+- Traditional Owners/Custodians

-- Country (and corresponding terms such as 'Land,' when it is used in place of 'Country'), as well as the names of particular Language Groups or geo-cultural communities;
+- Country (and corresponding terms such as 'Land,' when it is used in place of 'Country'), as well as the names of particular Language Groups or geo-cultural communities

-- Acknowledgement of Country, Welcome to Country, and the names of other cultural practices (particularly if the Aboriginal and Torres Strait Islander meanings or perspectives behind the words used to describe the practices - such as 'acknowledge' or 'welcome' - may be distinct to their English definitions or connotations).
+- Acknowledgement of Country, Welcome to Country, and the names of other cultural practices (particularly if the Aboriginal and Torres Strait Islander meanings or perspectives behind the words used to describe the practices such as 'acknowledge' or 'welcome' may be distinct to their English definitions or connotations).

-NB: It is not necessary to capitalise the term 'reconciliation,' unless making reference to the name of Reconciliation Australia, or the name of a formal program or document such as your Reconciliation Action Plan.
+Do not capitalise the term 'reconciliation,' unless referring to the name of Reconciliation Australia, or the name of a formal program or document such as your Reconciliation Action Plan.